-- CF2R-MCH-01-E: Space Conditioning Systems, Ducts, and Fans Would define whether installed AWHP has fixed or variable speed compressor; if radiant ceiling panels installed would require data on panel heating and cooling capacities, total panel area installed, and HERS verification requirements. - CF2R-MCH-33-E: Hydronic Radiant Ceiling Panels New compliance document would be developed to document HERS verification requirements are met.
+- CF1R-PRF-01E: The HVAC Heat Pumps section of the CF1R already recognizes Compressor Type (single or variable speed).
+Additional information would be required to characterize the radiant ceiling panels, if installed as part of the hydronic delivery system. - CF2R-MCH-01-E: Space Conditioning Systems, Ducts, and Fans- Would define whether installed AWHP has fixed or variable speed compressor; if radiant ceiling panels are installed, it would require data on panel heating and cooling capacities, total panel area installed, and HERS verification requirements. - CF2R-MCH-33-E: Hydronic Radiant Ceiling Panels New compliance document would be developed to document radiant ceiling panel HERS verification requirements are met.